 #13 Session Depth

-Defined as the number of interactions per session or how far along the user path someone journeys before closing a session or the app.
+Defined as the number of interactions per session (basically, how far into the game someone journeys before closing the app).
 For instance, going from just browsing to making a purchase, or leveling up in a game may signify more session depth than logging and checking for new content or updates, or using an app that requires only a short time to take advantage of its functionality like a photo editor or calculator.

 #14 Average Screens Per Visit